 - Clear the person; ensure that no one is touching the person, including yourself .

-- Check the rhythm.
+- Let the AED analyze the rhythm.

 - Begin compressions again.